ctmaqil/HassWP/README.md

 # Home Assistant Windows Portable (HassWP) CTM FORKED

+# Update have not yet compiled pls use alex ver for latest
 This forked fixes the TIMEZONE issue faced on certain windows. **If you face any issue in this forked please use AlexxIT version as its is more stable**

 Portable version of Home Assistant for Windows.